Counterfeit bills have long been a problem for businesses, but did you know they’ve even been used as an instrument of war?

 Money counting machines (also know as currency or money counters themselves) identify fake notes through the latest detection technology which includes the following:

-Modern banknotes often include UV-sensitive features that are invisible to the naked eye but can be seen under UV light.
+Modern banknotes often include UV-sensitive features that are invisible to the naked eye but can be seen under ultraviolet light.

-Money counting machines use UV sensors to detect these features in fake bills, as counterfeit notes typically lack these UV markings or use incorrect ones.
+Money counting machines use ultraviolet light sensors to detect these features in fake bills, as counterfeit notes typically lack these UV light markings or use incorrect ones.

 Genuine banknotes often use magnetic inks in their printing.
 Counting machines are equipped with magnetic sensors to detect the presence and correct placement of this ink.

-Counterfeiters often find it difficult to replicate this magnetic property accurately, making it a reliable technique for the magnetic detection of of counterfeit money.
+Counterfeiters often find it difficult to replicate these magnetic properties accurately, making it a reliable technique for the magnetic detection of counterfeit money.

 Genuine banknotes often reflect or absorb ultraviolet or infrared light in particular ways.
 Today, infrared sensors can detect specific patterns and inks and use these properties to verify those patterns.